bymarkone/timelanguage/README.md

 Time management is a topic that can be applied in many contexts, from trivial things such as having a list of tasks for the day, to more profound topics such as how to enjoy life and how to make the best out of time (see list of quotes in the end).

 TLan takes a holistic approach to the problem.
 One starts by defining **purpose**, which speaks to values and goals for a given timeframe.
-Then **planning** helps with defining the steps to get there. **Schedule** is about organizing how things will be executed on daily basis.
-And, finally, **tracking** is about getting data to make the adjustments necessary to make a better use of time.
+Then **planning** helps with defining the steps to achieve a purpose. **Schedule** is about organizing how things will be executed on daily basis.
+And, finally, **tracking** is about getting data to make the adjustments necessary to make better use of time.

-All these definitions (and more!) and made through a repl.
-In the repl one can execute commands, like `edit goals`, `goals` and `schedule`.
+All these definitions (and more!) are made through a repl.
+In the repl one can execute commands, like `edit goals`, `goals`, and `schedule`.
 Commands like `edit goals` will open a vi editor where you can start typing goals (see below).
 Commands like `goals` and `schedule` will display the contents of the system in a customized UI.

 ## Model for Time Management

 ### Purpose
 We consider two aspects of purpose in this application: values and goals.
-Values represent things that are valuable for you, that you want to spend time with, but that don't a specific goal involved.
-Examples of values are spending time with family and friend, doing meditation, etc. Goals are also valuable but, well, they have a clear goal, i.e., a desired end state.
-Examples goals are: to become an AI specialist or moving to a country or becoming a CEO.
+Values represent things that are valuable for you, that you want to spend time with, but that doesn't have a specific goal involved.
+Examples of values are spending time with family and friends, doing meditation, etc. Goals are also valuable but, well, they have a clear goal, i.e., a desired end state.
+Examples of goals are: to become an AI specialist or moving to a country or becoming a CEO.

-In order to define goals, create a file `goals.gr` and add it to the `data` folder.
+In order to define goals, create a file named `goals.gr` and add it to the `data` folder.
 The layout of this file follows a Domain-Specific Language.
 We will first show an example and then the definition of this language.

 ```
 // samples/goals.gr